PipIWYG/sabl-core/README.md

 }
 ```

-The above request will query contacts with an email address containing 'lichten'
+The above request will query contacts with an email address containing 'lichten'.

 Request Data
 ```